 The Advanced Teaching Program (ATP) is a 20-hour short course designed for advanced graduate students who would like to develop practical teaching skills for current and future teaching roles.
 Topics include course design strategies, active learning, authentic assessment of student learning, and maintaining a culture of respect and community in the classroom.
 Participants gain hands-on experience by practicing instructional techniques in microteaching sessions where they receive constructive feedback from peers and an experienced team of instructors.
-Participants also design a workshop on teaching in their discipline.
-Graduates of the program have the opportunity to submit their capstone projects for publication in the Teaching Innovation Projects Journal.

 Course design, active learning, authentic assessment, microteaching, classroom community

 By the end of this program, participants will be able to:

 - design learning outcomes and align them with assessment techniques and teaching and learning strategies at the lesson- and course-level

 - develop and implement active learning to increase student engagement